kaf-lamed-beyt/react-tab/README.md

 - you can copy the link in the URL share it and the state is shared across devices
 - I can't remember the last one....

+## setbacks

+Because, the component uses `next/router` when you try using it outside of a Next.js project, you'll get an error indicating that "NextRouter is not mounted".

+Support for react projects with Next.js should be up soon.

 ## Want to contribute?

 See the [CONTRIBUTING](CONTRIBUTING) guide.